 Your home is your castle, and you want that castle to be clean and inviting.
 If you walk into your basement and smell a sewage smell, then you are failing at reaching that goal.
-Michael Bonsby Heating & Air Conditioning recently launched a new branch of our business, Michael Bonsby Plumbing & Drain Cleaning, and we would be happy to help you with this frustrating problem.
+Michael Bonsby HVAC & Plumbing recently launched a new branch of our business, Michael Bonsby Plumbing & Drain Cleaning, and we would be happy to help you with this frustrating problem.
 We proudly serve homes in Montgomery County.

 Here are some steps to troubleshoot the problem before you call.

 If you have a floor drain in an unfinished basement, then the only water that drain probably receives is condensate water from the furnace.
 Unfortunately that is not enough water to keep the drain working well, and the trap serving the drain may have dried out.
 Water can then stagnate in the trap, causing a putrid smell.